Calibration in Machine Learning Uncertainty Quantification: beyond consistency to target adaptivity: Validation methods

 \paragraph{Adversarial groups. }

 One can avoid to choose conditioning variables by designing random groups to be tested for calibration, in the spirit of \emph{adversarial group calibration} (AGC).
-In AGC, the largest calibration error is estimated over a set of random samples of a given size, for sizes varying from a small fraction of the dataset to the full dataset.\citep{Chung2020,Zhao2020,Chung2021} This approach is mostly used to make comparisons between datasets, but does not provide a validation setup.
+In AGC, the largest calibration error is estimated over a set of random samples of a given size, for sizes varying from a small fraction of the dataset to the full dataset.\citep{Chung2020,Zhao2020,Chung2021} This approach is mostly used to compare datasets, but does not provide a validation setup.
 As exposed above, even for fully calibrated datasets, the amplitude of calibration errors depends also on the group size and error distribution, which makes comparisons difficult for datasets with unknown or different distributions.

 It is possible to design an AG \emph{validation} method based of the $f_{v,ZMS}$ metric.
-However, following preliminary test along this line, I found three main limitations that make it not so interesting: (1) if a dataset presents localized calibration issues, there is a low probability to randomly sample groups revealing this problem, and one will get an overly optimistic diagnostic; (2) random groups are not interpretable, and there is therefore very few to learn about the origins of miscalibration; and (3) the computer time for the repeated estimation of converged bootstrap-based CIs might be prohibitive considering the small information return.
+Preliminary test of this approach revealed three main limitations that make it unpractical: (1) if a dataset presents localized calibration issues, there is a low probability to randomly sample groups revealing this problem, and one will get an overly optimistic diagnostic; (2) random groups are not interpretable, and there is therefore very few to learn about the origins of miscalibration; and (3) the computer time for the repeated estimation of converged bootstrap-based CIs might be prohibitive considering the small information return.

+Another option for validation is to use a conventional AGC curve and build a probabilistic reference AGC curve, as suggested previously for confidence curves\citep{Pernot2022c}.
+In contrast with the latter case, this probabilistic AGC reference curve is very sensitive to the choice of a probability distribution for the generated errors, which might lead to ambiguous diagnostics.

+Because of these difficulties, AG validation has not been retained for the present study.
+More generally, it has nevertheless to be kept as an option when the design of adequate conditioning variables is problematic.
+Further research to design a robust AGC reference curve is needed.

 {}